Crime Next Door

 Introducing...
 The Golden Toilet Heist

 A story of art, mystery and a solid gold, fully plumbed in toilet stolen from a British palace.With behind-the-scenes access at Blenheim Palace, we explore the inside story of the heist and its fallout.
 Installed as part of an art exhibition, the £5 million toilet was notorious prior to its theft.
 Those behind the burglary remained a mystery for years.
 In 2025, with reporting restrictions lifted, we finally reveal their identities and the criminal past that led them to the toilet.
 It's a tale of art and wealth but also security failures, ruthless criminals and missing millions.Presenter: Clodagh Stenson.
-Producer: Jonathan Eden, with assistance from William McLennan.
+Producer: Jonathan Eden and William McLennan.
 Sound Designer: Meic Parry.
 Story Consultants: Graham Russell and Jack Kibble-White.
 Executive Producers: Peter Cooke and Peter Cook.
 Online Producer: Rachael Smith.
 Commissioner: Al Miskin.
 Image: Getty

 undefined